parsonsmatt/command-pattern/5-refactoring-example.md

 Note:

 So this is the same thing, but in Haskell.
 Haskell won't save you!
-You can write grossnasty code in Haskell, and it's only a little more inconvenenient than writing it in Ruby or PHP or whatever.
+You can write some pretty nasty code in Haskell, and it's only a little more inconvenenient than writing it in Ruby or PHP or whatever.